 Narcissistic people want to be the center of attention and believe that they have all the best qualities someone can have.
 So if someone nearby has characteristics or traits that forces them to see what they’re lacking in, they’ll lash out to feel better about themselves.

 For instance, your overweight MIL may insult you for weighing too little.
-Your mother-in-law may especially be lashing out because she’s dealing with aging.
+Your Narcissistic mother in law may especially be lashing out because she’s dealing with aging.
 So she may belittle you for minor physical imperfections just because you’re younger.

 Most likely, you won’t be able to change her behavior.
 The best thing is to try and not take things personally and brush it off as narcissistic behavior.
 Limiting interactions with her by setting boundaries may work in reducing these instances as well.

-Remember how we said earlier that narcissistic MILs need frequent praise and admiration?
+Remember how we said earlier that your narcissistic mother in laws needs frequent praise and admiration?
 One way they achieve this is through playing favorites.

 It may not be noticeable at first, but they may pit their children (or even grandchildren) against one another.
 For example, they may heap praises on one child while completely ignoring the others.